divijg14/MACHINE-LEARNING/README.md

 # MACHINE-LEARNING
-All the machine learning projects I habe done so far
+All the machine learning projects I have done so far